Michaelpalacce/HomeLab/README.md

 # That should be all, but if you have different requirements you can set them up
 ~~~

+### Setting up plex ( note you will need around 60GB of space )
+- Go to the plex helm chart values and put your own claim token in there "https://plex.tv/claim"
+- Run `ansible-playbook -i inventory playbooks/kube-plex/main.yml` Initialize plex server
+-
 ### Setting up Pihole ( WORK IN PROGRESS, CURRENTLY DOES NOT WORK AS EXPECTED )
 - You will have to first allow calico to forward ips, so your loadbalancer setup will work correctly
 - go to each node and edit: /etc/cni/net.d/10-calico.conflist